-The Czech Insolvency Act does not apply to the Issuer, being a Czech Bank, when it is licensed to conduct its activity as a bank (i.e., for so long as it holds its banking licence).
+The Czech Insolvency Act does not apply to the Issuer, being a Czech Bank, for so long as it holds its banking licence.
 The Issuer's banking licence may only be revoked by the CNB if there are significant Shortcomings (see "General Description of Czech Legislation relating to Covered Bonds - 7.
-Consequences of Certain Issuer's Shortcomings" above) or if the Issuer is insolvent (in Czech, v úpadku).
-The Involuntary Administration (as defined and described in "General Description of Czech Legislation relating to Covered Bonds - 8.
-Involuntary Administration of the Issuer" above) may but does not have to precede the revocation of the Issuer's banking licence.
+Consequences of Certain Issuer's Shortcomings" above) and in certain other cases specified by the Czech Banking Act.
+The application of crisis management measurers and tools (as described above in "General Description of Czech Legislation relating to Covered Bonds - 8.
+Resolution and Recovery Act'") may but does not have to precede the revocation of the Issuer's banking licence.